zype/zype.github.io/platform_docs/subscriptions.md

 autoPlay | zype.autoPlay = true;   | Whether or not videos should autoplay
 appName | zype.appName = 'My app name'; | Name of your app
-showZype | zype.showZype = true; | Whether or not to show "Powered by Zype" couponsEnabled | zype.couponsEnabled = true | Whether or not to have the coupon code field on new subscription sign ups disableSubscription | zype.disableSubscription = true | If set will disable the subscription button on the widget disablePurchase | zype.disablePurchase = true | If set will disable the purchase button on the widget disableRental | zype.disableRental = true | If set will disable the rental button on the widget disablePass | zype.disablePass = true | If set will disable the pass plan button on the widget
+showZype | zype.showZype = true; | Whether or not to show "Powered by Zype" couponsEnabled | zype.couponsEnabled = true; | Whether or not to have the coupon code field on new subscription sign ups disableSubscription | zype.disableSubscription = true; | If set will disable the subscription button on the widget disablePurchase | zype.disablePurchase = true; | If set will disable the purchase button on the widget disableRental | zype.disableRental = true; | If set will disable the rental button on the widget disablePass | zype.disablePass = true; | If set will disable the pass plan button on the widget dvr | zype.dvr = false; | If set to false will disable the dvr on live streams

 <hr id='3'>